Benjamin Asare Vienna Robbery Allegations: GFA, Hearts of Oak Set the Record Straight

 - The claims are believed to have emerged in the wake of the robbery incident that rocked the Black Stars camp in Vienna ahead of the clash with Austria

-- Meanwhile, Asare - who did not feature in Ghana’s heavy defeat - is expected to return between the posts for Monday’s friendly against Germany
+- Meanwhile, Asare, who did not feature in Ghana’s heavy defeat, is expected to be between the posts again for the friendly against Germany on March 30

 The Ghana Football Association and Hearts of Oak have moved quickly to shut down false claims involving goalkeeper Benjamin Asare, following reports of a robbery incident in the Black Stars camp in Vienna.